Pál Gyömbér: Trial, sentence and execution

 Gyömbér's trial took place at a court in Szeged in August 1889, with the royal prosecutor's office charging him with fivefold murder, three attempted murders and thefts.
 At the beginning, believing that he could get away with a light sentence of one or two years imprisonment, Gyömbér cockily admitted and detailed each and every single one of the crimes, and much to the shock of the audience and the court, emphasized that he had gone in with the sole intent of killing his victims.
 He only showed emotion when his wife arrived, explaining that he had hidden his criminal ways from her to make it appear that his gallant gifts were the result of his hard work.

 His only apparent show of remose was when the judge told him that his wife denounced his actions and was angry at him.
 Due to his boastful attitude of committing crimes that would result in a death sentence as per contemporary law, his defense counsel had no choice but to ask for life imprisonment, citing their client's supposed mental illness.
 However, this notion was rejected because of Gyömbér's detailed confessions and attitude during the trial, and on August 13, 1889, he was found guilty on all charges and sentenced to hang in March 1890, but his execution would later be delayed.
 He unsuccessfully attempted to appeal his sentence, and on April 2, 1890, he was hanged at the Csillag Prison.
-His body was later buried in the prison cemetery next to the road in Doroszma, near Szeged.
+His body was later buried in the prison cemetery next to the road in Dorozsma, near Szeged.
 Following his execution, according to contemporary customs, the court auctioned off the murder weapons.